 Whether you select PayPal or TransferWise, signing up online is simple and takes little time.
 You can use websites of both companies in different languages.
 Both offer simple and easy to use Web and Smart Phone Apps.

 - Other than English, TransferWise provides website access in English, German, Spanish, French, Italian, Hungarian, Polish, Portuguese, Russian and Japanese.

-- You can register with TransferWise by using your Facebook, Google or PayPal account (ironically!).
+- You can register with TransferWise by using your Facebook or Google account (ironically!).

 - The company provides services to individuals and businesses.
 Your single account can host your personal and business account needs.
 Super easy.